Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBHIDMouse.rst

 NA

-.. note :: “USBHIDMouse.h” must be included to use the class function.
+.. note :: "USBHIDMouse.h" must be included to use the class function.

 -----------------------------